-Grilled Baby Bok Choy with Hoisin Honey Glaze
+Grilled Baby Bok Choy With Hoisin Honey Glaze

 May 22, 2017 • Posted in Cook, Eat,

-Our family didn’t have much, just a simple home with a flat backyard for a summertime plastic kiddie pool, rose bushes and a modest garden.
+Our family didn’t have much — just a simple home with a flat backyard for a summertime plastic kiddie pool, rose bushes and a modest garden.
 Dad grew the standard Midwest vegetables, like corn, zucchini and cucumbers.
-We also mail-ordered special Asian vegetable seeds, to grow bok choy, Chinese long green beans and Thai chili peppers.
+We also mail-ordered special Asian vegetable seeds to grow bok choy, Chinese long green beans and Thai chili peppers.

 The nearest Asian market was 4 hours away by car, so we had to make do with the specialty vegetables we grew at home for our Chinese meals.
 During our monthly family road trips to the Asian market, we would stock up on dried goods, pantry items and frozen goods that we’d haul back in a cooler.
-Ingredients like jasmine rice, hoisin sauce, oyster sauce, dried shrimp were a luxury, since our neighborhood Hinky Dinky Supermarket only carried just the basic American goods.
+Ingredients like jasmine rice, hoisin sauce, oyster sauce and dried shrimp were a luxury, since our neighborhood Hinky Dinky Supermarket only carried just the basic American goods.

 Mom was the ultimate in thriftiness and making do with what we had available.
 Sometimes, that meant taking a plain vegetable, like cabbage, or inexpensive cut of meat and using Asian staples to create a meal that any Chinese immigrant would devour.